ChetanUrkudkar/Data-Science-Internship-Sparks-Foundation/README.md

-# DataScience

-Task : Prediction Using Supervised ML
+# Prediction Using Supervised ML

 Problem Statement : Predict the percentage of an student based on the no. of study hours.